digi4care/openbao-vault/README.md

 ### Adding a New Client

-Use the `add_client.sh` script as described above.
+Use the `add_service.sh` script as described above.

 ### Viewing Secrets